xinchaosong/xinchaosong.github.io/teaching.md

 - **CS 5008: Data Structures, Algorithms, and Their Applications within Computer Systems (Spring 2021)**

-  Presents an integrated approach to the study of data structures, algorithms, and their application within computer systems topics.
+  Presents an integrated approach to the study of data structures, algorithms, and their applications within computer systems topics.

 - **IS 1500: Introduction to Web Development (Fall 2019-2020)**